eduymaz/CrashCourses/python/intro/py_intro.md

     print(i)
     i += 1  # Increment the counter to avoid an infinite loop
 ```
 - ### Note : Be cautious with while loops to avoid infinite loops.
-Ensure there's a condition that will eventually become False.
+Ensure there's a condition that will eventually become `False`.
-- ### `break` and continue `Statements`: You can use break to exit a loop and continue to skip the rest of the current iteration and continue with the next iteration.
+- ### `break` and `continue` Statements: You can use `break` to exit a loop and `continue` to skip the rest of the current iteration and continue with the next iteration.
 ```python
 # Using break to exit a loop
 for i in range(10):